 Tight Bounds for Clock Synchronization Christoph Lenzen, Thomas Locher and Roger Wattenhofer.
 Journal of the ACM, Volume 57, Number 2, New York, NY, USA, January 2010.
-The synchronization error of two neighbors in a network may be a function of the size of the network, even if hardware clocks and message delays are bounded by constants!
+No matter what protocol is used, and even if clock drifts and message delays are bounded by constants, the synchronization error of two neighbors in a network depends on the size of the network!

 Optimal Clock Synchronization in Networks Christoph Lenzen, Philipp Sommer and Roger Wattenhofer.
 7th ACM Conference on Embedded Networked Sensor Systems (SenSys), Berkeley, California, USA, November 2009.
 Synchronizing sensor networks with PulseSync.

 Dozer: Ultra-Low Power Data Gathering in Sensor Networks Nicolas Burri, Pascal von Rickenbach and Roger Wattenhofer.
 International Conference on Information Processing in Sensor Networks (IPSN), Cambridge, Cambridge, Massachusetts, USA, April 2007.
 "This is the first paper I'd give someone working on communication in sensor nets, since it nails down how to do it right."
 (Matt Welsh)